Soliciting applications for National Lottery funds

 - All applications, solicited or otherwise, are assessed on their individual merits.

-When a decision to solicit an application is made, the following will be published on The National Lottery Heritage Fund’s website:
+When a decision to solicit an application is made, the following will be published on our website:

 - A description of the project and grant amount.